 Tuition & Financial Assistance

-The John Dewey Academy provides a superb year-round curriculum of academic and emotional development in an historic setting.
-The fifty-two week fee for the 2017-2018 school-year is $96,000, billed quarterly.
+The John Dewey Academy provides a superb year-round curriculum of academic and emotional development in a historic setting.
+The fifty-two-week fee for the 2020-2021 school-year is $98,000, billed quarterly.
 Students may enroll at any time during the year; the quarter in which they arrive will be pro-rated.

 School districts have occasionally reimbursed parents (or paid directly) for part or all of the tuition.
 Furthermore, part or all of the cost may be tax-deductible (Given the ever-changing IRS regulations, we suggest that parents consult their accountants).

 Financial assistance is available to families in need.
-Please call the admissions director to discuss whether we can help you make John Dewey a feasible option for your family.
+Please call the Head of School, Dr. David Baum, to discuss whether we can help you make John Dewey a feasible option for your family.